templexxx/tsc/README.md

 But if the tsc is the system clock source which means this cloud provider could handle tsc clock source well enough, in that situation this lib will enable TSC as clock source too.

-Some cloud vm could support tsc as clock source, e.g., [AWS EC2](https://aws.amazon.com/premiumsupport/knowledge-center/manage-ec2-linux-clock-source/?nc1=h_ls)
+Some cloud vm could support tsc as clock source, e.g., [AWS EC2](https://aws.amazon.com/premiumsupport/knowledge-center/manage-ec2-linux-clock-source/?nc1=h_ls), this lib could work well with these clouds.

 Please contact your vm supports team to make sure the tsc clock source is reliable before using it.